vitaemendum/holiday-symf/README.md

 -   `cd holiday-symf/app`

 2. **Install Dependencies:**

 - Use Composer to install the project's PHP dependencies:

     `composer install`

 3.   **Redis Configuration:**

    - By default, Symfony uses Redis for caching.
 Ensure Redis is running on your machine.
-You don't need to configure it explicitly for Symfony; Symfony will use the default configuration.

-4.   **Database Configuration (Optional):**

-   - This application may have a PostgreSQL database setup, but it might not be actively used.
-You can ignore this step if you're solely interested in the Redis configuration.
+Edit your .env file with `REDIS_URL`

-5.   **Run the Symfony Application:**
+4.   **Run the Symfony Application:**

    - Start the Symfony development server
     	`symfony server:start`